Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Harry Reid International Airport (LAS) is among the busiest airports in the U.S., transporting over 52 million passengers in 2023.
-LAS is the gateway to the famous Las Vegas Strip, Grand Canyon, Death Valley, and a host of other national parks.
+Harry Reid International Airport (LAS) is among the busiest airports in the U.S., handling over 58 million passengers in 2024.
+LAS is the gateway to the famous Las Vegas Strip, Grand Canyon, Death Valley, and other national parks.

 Whether you’re flying to Las Vegas or have a layover in LAS, here’s everything you need to know about Harry Reid International Airport.